FriendsOfSymfony/FOSElasticaBundle/README.md

 "callback" is the name of a parameter defining a class having a public method serialize($object). "serializer" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
-If this is configured you can use Elastica_Type::addObject instead of Elastica_Type::addDocument to add data to the index.
+If this is configured you can use
+\Elastica\Type::addObject instead of \Elastica\Type::addDocument to add data to the index.
 The bundle provides a default implementation with a serializer service id 'serializer' that can be turned on by adding the following line to your config.

     #app/config/config.yml
-    foq_elastica:
+    fos_elastica:
         serializer: ~

 #### Declare an index